Distillation is an ancient art of concentrating molecules by using their boiling points to create concentrated compounds.

 Most of these CBD supplements are developed using a unique formulation based on broad-spectrum CBD, where THC and CBN have both been removed via selective distillation to non-detectable levels.

-We also use different sets of re-introduced terpenes for each product formulation, to promote a daytime boost, nighttime relaxation or relief from your day to day.
+We also use different sets of re-introduced terpenes for each product formulation, to promote a daytime boost, night time relaxation or relief from your day to day.

 Our CBD crumble is also derived a broad spectrum CBD distillate, which has crystallised due to high purity.
+With the latest addition to our range being a CBD vape pen starter kit.

 To learn more check out the specific terpene profiles via our third party test results page.